sebkouba/building-mern/README.md

 are populated from `req.body` and the instance saved to the db.
 This function is exported and used in a route in `server.js` where it is used to store the data in the database (which was specified in `server.js`).

-##### Install mongoose and body-parser
-Mongoose is a kind of ORM for mongodb. body-parser provides http post data so we have access to `req.body.title` for example.

-`npm i -S mongoose body-parser`

 ## Resources